lilygheb/egypttravelblog/README.md

 - Balbaa
   - This family style restaurant serves traditional shawarma, beef and chicken kababs, and a variety of sauces and dips, along with traditional Egyptian-style pita bread (baladi).
 - Saber
-  - 'Roz bel laban' or rice with milk is a sweet dessert that Saber is known for, along with it's original toppings of mestika (special type of pistachio) ice cream and walnuts.
+  - 'Roz bel laban' or rice with milk is a sweet dessert that Saber is known for, along with it's original toppings of mestika (special type of pistachio) ice cream and walnuts. <br>
 ## other tips
 - Bring your own toilet paper, hand sanitizer, and a small bag for trash
   - In most restrooms, they charge you for toilet paper; either that or the workers are expecting a tip.
 You also will want to bring hand sanitizers or wipes and a separate bag for trash because it can be dirty in some places.